(To hear it from Linus https://www.youtube.com/watch?v=pn10FF-FQfs )

 What more could we wish for Christmas?
 What more could be we grateful for?
 Tender mercy from a God that brings light.
 And in that light, we can see our way to peace.
 There may be darkness in our lives, but we don’t need to say there.
 That is something to be thankful for.

 Background: Mary rushes to Elizabeth and we don’t know why.
 Perhaps she was excited to hear her cousin who was barren was with child.
 Perhaps she wanted to be with someone who would believe her about the miracles that were happening to them.
-One thing we do know is that Elizabeth was overjoyed to see Mary and recognizes her as the mother of the Savior and Elizabeth’s baby, who will be John the Baptist, jumps for joy as well.
-Mary responds with a now famous prayer that has been put into many songs.
+One thing we do know is that Elizabeth was overjoyed to see Mary and recognizes her as the mother of the savior.
+While the baby who will be John the Baptist jumps for joy as well.
+Mary responds with a now famous prayer that has been but into many songs.
 This “magnificat” is an inspired expression of her gratitude and wonder.
-How can this young girl have such wisdom to see past the socially dangerous situation she is in and the overwhelming message that she is carrying the savior, and see the glory of God in it all?
+How doese this young girl can have such wisdom to see past the socially dangerous situation she is in and the overwhelming message that she is carrying the savior.
+She sees the glory of God in it all.
 God works through Mary and we can listen to her words and hear how we can understand ourselves as part of God’s plan.

 Focus Verse: Luke 1: 46-47: And Mary said, “My soul magnifies the Lord, and my spirit rejoices in God my Savior,

 While this sounds beautiful-but what does it mean to have one’s soul magnify the Lord.
 There is actually some discussion on what it means.
-We think of magnification like a microscope, but those weren’t invented yet, it could mean bringing God closer.
+We think of magnification like a microscope, but those weren’t invented yet.
+It could mean that like it amplifies- her soul is filled with God’s song, or it could mean bringing God closer.
 Listen to the whole phrase and hear the joy in this young girl’s voice, her soul sees the magnitude of the Lord and the joy of having this God be her savior.
 Amidst a confusion time, Mary holds tight to her God and gratitude.

 Background: We have heard this story often, but each time it is so amazing.
 Zechariah and Elizabeth are introduced with a discussion of their standing, faith, and seniority.
 Mary is just a young girl, engaged to be married.
 Mary is not chosen based on status, or even her own need, she is just “favored”.
 In subsequent stories we get hints of Mary’s strengths and faith, but here she is just a young girl, probably in early teens.
 Note that when Luke is writing this it is before the doctrine of the Trinity had been introduced, but his description of her conception of Jesus by a miracle of God places him as the son of God in a profound way.